 In my opinion, this is one of the strongest CRM contenders for nonprofits to track communication history, send email campaigns on a personalized level, and automate tasks and reminders to avoid missing out on critical actions.

-This nonprofit CRM software is also pocket-friendly, with a forever free plan for small teams.
+This nonprofit CRM software is also pocket-friendly, with a forever-free plan for small teams.

 Here’s what Sennen Quigley, Manager at The Foundation for Financial Education, says about BIGContacts: